Azure/azure-sdk-for-java/CONTRIBUTING.md

 `mvn clean install eng/code-quality-reports/pom.xml`

 All code in the Azure SDKs for Java repository must pass Checkstyle before being merged.
-The `azure-sdk-tools` is updated periodically, so if a new branch fails Checkstyle you'll need to reinstall `sdk-build-tools`.
+The `sdk-build-tools` is updated periodically, so if a new branch fails Checkstyle you'll need to reinstall.

 ## Versions and versioning